 These costs do not change with any change in business activity.
-For example, a business will still need to pay rent even if it is generating zero sales.
+For example, a business will still need to pay rent even if it generates zero sales.
 Depreciation is another example of a fixed cost.

 Mixed or Semi-variable Costs

-Such costs are a mixture of fixed and variable costs, and thus, contain the elements of both.
+Such costs are a mixture of fixed and variable costs and thus, contain the elements of both.
 For example, an internet bill includes a fixed monthly charge plus a variable fee based on usage.
-Generally, these costs are not very useful to the company in its original form.
+Generally, these costs are not very useful to the company in their original form.
 So, accountants usually split them based on their fixed and variable components.
-To do so, they use cost behavior analysis techniques, such as Scatter Diagram, Regression Analysis, High-Low Method, and more.
+To do so, they use cost behavior analysis techniques, such as Scatter diagrams, Regression Analysis, High-Low Method, and more.

 As said in the first paragraph, companies use mathematical cost functions to study the behavior of costs, usually the Mixed price.
 A cost function is often in the form of a mathematical equation, such as y = MX + b.
 One can also plot it on a graph.
 In the equation, b is the fixed cost, x is the number of units, and m is the variable cost or the slope.

-To effectively or simplify the use a cost function, one needs to consider the following assumptions:
+To effectively or simplify the use of a cost function, one needs to consider the following assumptions:

 - Any change in the cost driver explains the difference in costs.